rajangdavis/osvc_node/README.md

 - [X] Uploading one or more attachments
 - [X] Session Authentication
 - [X] OAuth Authentication
-- [] Access token flag
+- [X] Access token flag

-- [] Annotation
+The following will get passed in an options object
-- [] Exclude null headers
+[] Exclude null headers
-- [] Next request
+[] Next request
-- [] Schema headers
+[] Schema headers
-- [] UTC time
+[] UTC time
+[] Annotation

 Validations
-- [] AnalyticsReportResults - setting an ID or filters
-- [] QueryResults - setting at least one query
+[] AnalyticsReportResults - setting an ID or filters [] QueryResults - setting at least one query
-- [] QueryResultsSet - setting at least one query
+[] QueryResultsSet - setting at least one query
-- [] File Handling - file location error,
+[] File Handling - file location error,
-- [] Configuration
+[] Configuration
-	- [] Setting an interface
+	[] Setting an interface
-	- [] Password is set but user is not
+	[] Password is set but user is not
-	- [] User is set but password is not
+	[] User is set but password is not
-	- [] No authentication is set
+	[] No authentication is set
-	- [] Annotation cannot be greater than 40 characters
+	[] Annotation cannot be greater than 40 characters
-	- [] Annotation must be set for CCOM versions v1.4 and up
+	[] Annotation must be set for CCOM versions v1.4 and up

 ## Compatibility